F45 Training Holdings Inc. (NYSE:FXLV) Shares Sold by Artha Asset Management LLC

-Several equities analysts recently weighed in on the company.
-The Goldman Sachs Group raised their price objective on F45 Training from $2.00 to $3.00 and gave the company a “neutral” rating in a research note on Wednesday, November 16th.
-Evercore ISI raised their price objective on F45 Training to $3.25 in a research note on Thursday, November 17th.
-Six analysts have rated the stock with a hold rating, Based on data from MarketBeat, F45 Training presently has an average rating of “Hold” and an average price target of $4.88.
+A number of equities research analysts have recently issued reports on the stock.
+The Goldman Sachs Group boosted their price target on shares of F45 Training from $2.00 to $3.00 and gave the company a “neutral” rating in a research note on Wednesday, November 16th.
+Evercore ISI lifted their price objective on F45 Training to $3.25 in a research note on Thursday, November 17th.
+Six investment analysts have rated the stock with a hold rating, Based on data from MarketBeat, F45 Training currently has a consensus rating of “Hold” and a consensus target price of $4.88.

 F45 Training Holdings Inc operates as a fitness franchisor.
 The company offers consumers functional 45-minute workouts that combine elements of high-intensity interval, circuit, and functional training.
 It provides workouts primarily through its digitally-connected network of studios.
 As of December 31, 2021, the company operated 1,749 total studios.